-Augmented Reality (AR) Applications on the Factory Floor Transforming Manufacturing with Immersive Technology Second Edition LightGuide
+Augmented Reality (AR) Applications on the Factory Floor Transforming Manufacturing with Augmented Intelligence Third Edition LightGuide

 Contents

 Factory of the Future 3

 Benefits of AR for Manufacturing 4

-Types of AR 9
+Types of AR 10

 Mobile AR 11

 Nearable AR 15

 Projected AR 19

 Summary of AR Technologies 23

 AR Technologies Comparison Chart 25

-Real-World Examples of Using AR 29
+Real-World Examples of Using AR 30

 Factory of the Future

 The past decade advanced Industry 4.0 at an unprecedented pace.
-Businesses are fast-tracking their digital transformation by incorporating technologies, such as augmented reality (AR), artificial intelligence (AI), and robotics.
-These innovative technologies are having a disruptive impact on industrial production, bringing the factories of the future into the present.
+Businesses are fast-tracking their digital transformation by incorporating technologies such as augmented reality (AR), artificial intelligence (AI), and robotics.
+Rather than replacing human workers, these innovations are driving a broader shift toward augmented intelligence, technologies that enhance human capabilities and empower the workforce.
+This evolution is having a disruptive impact on industrial production, bringing factories of the future into the present.

-AR stands out as a leading transformative technology for manufacturers that creates a more skilled, efficient, productive, and connected workforce.
-A wide range of industries, including automotive, aerospace, heavy equipment, electronics, and medical device manufacturing are using AR to improve training, worker productivity, quality control, workplace ergonomics, and safety.
-Augmented reality helps manufacturers achieve these goals by overlaying digital information onto the real world, providing their workers with real-time AR work instructions and guidance.
+AR stands out as a leading transformative technology for manufacturers, creating a more skilled, efficient, productive, and connected workforce.
+Industries including automotive, aerospace, heavy equipment, electronics, and medical device manufacturing leverage AR to improve training, productivity, quality control, ergonomics, and safety.
+Augmented reality supports these goals by overlaying digital information onto the real world, providing workers with real-time AR work instructions and visual guidance.